BoykaFramework/boyka-framework/website/docs/contributing/machine-setup/build-project.md

     1. It should display the Maven version as shown in the screenshot below:
     ![Maven Version Check](/img/docs/contributing/command-prompt-mvn-v.png)

-**Installing Maven on MacOS**
+#### Installing Maven on MacOS

 Installation of Maven on a Mac machine can be easily done using the Homebrew software.
-After installing Homebrew, just run the command “brew install maven”, and it will install Maven within seconds on your machine, and you could straight away start using maven.
+After installing Homebrew, just run the command `brew install maven`, and it will install Maven within seconds on your machine, and you could straight away start using maven.

 Once Maven installation is complete, from the root repository directory, run the following command: